tv2-oss/bifrost-gateway-controller/doc/motivation-and-overall-design.md

 composition functionality.

-Another essential argument for keeping the composition logic internal to the *gateway-controller* is to support day-2 operational concerns in the controller.
+Another essential argument for keeping the composition logic internal to the *bifrost-gateway-controller* is to support day-2 operational concerns in the controller.
 When operational concerns call for updates that are non-trivial, e.g. where the order of operations become important, a template-based solution is often not sufficient.
 E.g. when we renew a TLS certificate, we want to create the new certificate and associate it with our infrastructure before discarding the old certificate.
-Handling the composition internally in the *gateway-controller* allow us to implement such operational concerns with dedicated code and thus without network downtime.
+Handling the composition internally in the *bifrost-gateway-controller* allow us to implement such operational concerns with dedicated code and thus without network downtime.